yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

 ## Future projects

-If you want a sneak peak at the progress on Ring Fit Adventure, here’s a video for you:

-{{< imgs
-	"./ringfit.mp4| Ring Fit Adventure, again"
-  >}}

 `Project Gaia`, is progressing smoothly.
-As a tip, SSD users will notice improvements.
+As a tip, SSD users will notice improvements once it is released.

 Blinkhawk informs us that `Project Y.F.C.` will be grouping together the changes into smaller pieces, to get more progressive updates instead of delaying for a big release that would require more testing time.